BrianMehrman/ruby-erd/README.md

 #This is still a WIP

 # TODO
+- [x] get example simple code added to specs
-1. get example simple project added to specs
+- [ ] get example simple project added to specs
-2. get example rails project added to specs
+- [ ] get example rails project added to specs
+- [ ] add ability to collect all classes in project

 # RubyErd